lubuntu-team/manual/source/2/2.4/2.4.2/Featherpad.rst

 .. image:: featherpad-tab-context.png

 If you make a mistake and want to undo it press :kbd:`control + z`, :menuselection:`Edit --> Undo`, or press the button that looks like a curved arrow pointing towards the left.
 To redo a change you have undone press the button with a curved arrow pointing towards the right, :menuselection:`Edit --> Redo`, or press :kbd:`Control +Shift +Z`.
+To input a number of spaces equal to a tab press :kbd:`Control +Tab`.

 To select all text in the text file press :kbd:`Control +A`, right click :menuselection:`Select All`,  or :menuselection:`Edit --> Select All`.
 To copy text from Featherpad press :kbd:`Control +C` or :menuselection:`Edit --> Copy`.
 To paste text press :kbd:`Control+ V` or :menuselection:`Edit --> Paste`.
 To Cut text press :kbd:`Control+X` or :menuselection:`Edit --> Cut`.
 If you have text selected you can delete it by pressing :kbd:`Delete` or :menuselection:`Edit --> Delete`.
 To paste  in the date and time press :kbd:`Control + Shift +V` or :menuselection:`Edit --> Paste Date and Time`.
 To go to the end of the current line in the editor press the :kbd:`End` key.
 To move to the start of the current line press the :kbd:`Home` key.